Septimus4/semi-supervised-image-processing/README.md

 ## Feature extraction (Task 2)

-The `src.feature_extraction` module builds a deterministic preprocessing pipeline (resize→center crop→tensor→ImageNet normalization) and extracts 512-D embeddings using a frozen `torchvision` ResNet-18 backbone.
+The `src.feature_extraction` module builds a deterministic preprocessing pipeline (resize→tensor→ImageNet normalization; no RGB conversion) and extracts 512-D embeddings using a frozen `torchvision` ResNet-18 backbone.
 Run the full inference pass with: